 This we know: the earth does not belong to man.
 Man belongs to the earth.
 All things are connected like the blood that unites us all.
 Man did not weave the web of life, he is merely a strand in it.
 Whatever he does the the web, he does to himself.

 People sometimes say, “my doing [something careless that affects the environment], or not doing [something that takes into account the environment]” doesn’t make a difference.
-That is certainly one way of looking at it.
-But perhaps they have also heard that change starts with the individual and ripples outward.
-If they take actions that reflect their values and how much they love this planet we call home, others will be inspired to follow suit.
+That is one way of looking at it.
+But it’s also true that change starts with the individual and ripples outward.
+If we take actions that reflect our values and how much we love this planet we call home, others will be inspired to follow suit.
 And as more and more people do their own small part, then we have a movement.
 Here are some simple steps I do in my day to day life to be conscious of the earth and its precious resources.
 I may not be a total saint when it comes to this but I am constantly renewing my effort to be as conscientious as I can about my ecological footprint and doing my best to educate myself about the consequences of our collective actions.

 6. Go easy on the AC

 Many buildings and businesses for some reason, seem to think that it’s necessary to have arctic temperatures in the summer.
 In two offices I worked in, the AC was so intense that people brought in electric blankets and bulky sweaters and they were still freezing.

 We can ask the people who work in the buildings and business to turn the AC down as it can be an egregious waste of energy.